 Before implementing a summer weed control program, it is important to consider the high persistency of summer weeds and difficulty in containing their spread.
-Species such as Caltrop (Tribulus terrestris), Afghan Thistle (Solanum hoplopetalum) and Prickly Saltwart (Salsola Kali) are examples of summer weeds with highly adapted systems that make them very difficult to control.
+Certain species have highly adapted systems that make them very difficult to control.
 In these cases, control methods should take into consideration:

 - (a) Growth stages of the plant

 - (b) Seed development stages and timeframes

 - (c) Herbicide tolerance and susceptibility

-- (d) Areas of high population densities of the specific weed and potential distribution zones.
+(d) Areas of high population densities of the specific weed and potential distribution zones.